kothariji/SyntaxMeets/README.md

 #### this will run your application in localhost:3000

-### If you liked our work do give us a star :star::star::star:.
-It Encourages us to do more :wink: :dizzy:
+### If you liked our work do give us a star :star::star::star: It Encourages us to do more :wink: :dizzy: